 Foundation Grants

-The Janet Aiko Sekiguchi Foundation offers a grant that may be used to support one school-wide program, a few smaller projects initiated by school staff or students, or a combination of both.
+The Janet Aiko Sekiguchi Foundation offers a grant to schools and community organizations whose missions align with ours.
+The grant is for a maximum amount of $10,000 per year for a total of 3 years.
+The funds may be used to support one program, a few smaller projects initiated by organizational staff or students, or a combination of both.
+(Note: Applicants do not need to apply for the full amount available, as we will consider awarding multiple grants for proposals from several organizations).
 Grant funds may also be used to enhance an existing program.
 We envision our grant serving as seed funding for either a new program or an expansion of a current program, with the aim of enabling the program to attract additional sources of funding.

 Current Grant Recipient